kamrik/IntroText/summaries/long/Week11-SQL.md

 ## Introduction to Databases

-*   Starts by defining a database broadly: an organized collection of information for easy storage, management, updating, and retrieval.
+*   Broad definition, database is an organized collection of information for easy storage, management, updating, and retrieval.
 *   Illustrates the concept with non-software examples:
     *   Old-style physical card catalog: Organized for quick retrieval and updates (adding/removing/editing cards).
 Limited in data type but efficient for its purpose.
     *   Old-style phone book: Optimized for retrieval (alphabetical).
 Very difficult to modify (requires re-publishing).
-    *   Toronto Archives building: A large, complex physical database for retrieval.
+    *   Toronto Archives building near the Casa Loma campus: A large, complex physical database for retrieval.
-*   Transitions to software databases, often called Database Management Systems (DBMS).
-Notes the wide variety of systems available.
+*   Transition to software databases, often called Database Management Systems (DBMS).

 ## Types of Databases and the Landscape

-*   Mentions the diversity of database systems, referencing the Stack Overflow Developer Survey.
+*   Mention the diversity of database systems, referencing the Stack Overflow Developer Survey.
-*   Highlights that most databases, and the focus of the course, are **Relational Databases (RDBMS)**.
+*   Highlight that most common databases, and the focus of this course, are **Relational Databases (RDBMS)**.
-*   Explains that RDBMS look like tables (similar to Airtable seen previously).
+*   RDBMS use tables similar to Airtable.
-*   Points out the top databases from the survey: Postgres, MySQL, SQLite (all open source), Microsoft SQL Server (popular commercial), Oracle, MariaDB.
+*   Top databases from the survey: Postgres, MySQL, SQLite (all open source), Microsoft SQL Server, Oracle (commercial).
-*   Notes that the top relational databases often have "SQL" in their name, as SQL is the standard language for relational databases.
+*   Relational databases often have "SQL" in their name, as SQL is the standard language for relational databases.
-*   Mentions MariaDB is a fork/copy of MySQL, often considered more open source.
+*   MariaDB is a fork/copy of MySQL, often considered more open source.
 Together, MySQL and MariaDB are very popular.
-*   Notes Oracle's historical significance in the corporate world, though its popularity has declined.
+*   Note Oracle's historical significance in the corporate world, though its popularity has declined.
-*   Stresses the abbreviation **RDBMS** (Relational Database Management System) as very common.

 ## History of Relational Databases and SQL

-*   Emphasizes the importance of history for understanding the field.
 *   Key figure: **Edgar Codd** (worked at IBM around 1970).
     *   Published a foundational paper: "A Relational Model of Data for Large Shared Data Banks."
     *   Awarded the Turing Award in 1981 for his work on databases (equivalent to a Nobel for computer science).
-*   Discusses the development stemming from Codd's ideas:
+*   Developments stemming from Codd's ideas:
     *   IBM System R (IBM research project).
     *   Berkeley Ingres (UC Berkeley research project).
-    *   Notes that many modern systems derive from Ingres, including Postgres (name derived from "post-Ingres"), Sybase, and Microsoft SQL Server.
+    *   Many modern systems derive from Ingres, including Postgres (name derived from "post-Ingres") and Microsoft SQL Server (via Sybase).
-*   Provides a timeline:
+*   Timeline:
     *   Started around the 1970s.
     *   Main players largely stabilized by 1995.
     *   The field is nearly 50 years old and well-established, relatively slow-moving.
+But there is a new wave of cloud RDBMSs
     *   SQL language was standardized in the 1980s.
 *   Implications of the age and standardization:
     *   Lots of good, relevant learning material available online and in older books.
     *   ChatGPT is very good at SQL due to the vast amount of online data.
 *   Another key figure: **Michael Stonebreaker** (part of the Berkeley Ingres team).
     *   Also won a Turing Award (2013).
 Mentioned his Turing lecture is available online.
-*   Discusses the origins of MySQL and MariaDB:
+*   Origins of MySQL and MariaDB:
     *   Founded by **Michael Widenius** (from Finland).
     *   Interestingly, named databases after his daughters (MariaDB after younger daughter Maria, MySQL after older daughter My).
-    *   Explains the fork: MySQL was acquired by Sun Microsystems, then Sun was acquired by Oracle.
-A conflict arose regarding the open-source nature, leading the original team to fork the project and create MariaDB.
+    *   Explain the fork: MySQL was acquired by Sun Microsystems, then Sun was acquired by Oracle.
+A conflict arose regarding the open-source DB being controlled by the largest commercial DB, leading the original team to fork the project and create MariaDB.
 MariaDB is seen as the more open-source version, MySQL the more corporate, but they are very similar.

 ## How Applications Interact with Databases

-*   Presents the standard architecture: A web server (application logic) communicates with a separate database server (data storage).
+*   Most common architecture: A web server (application logic) communicates with a separate database server (data storage).
-*   Explains that both the application (web server) and a developer/administrator can communicate with the database server.
+*   Both the application (web server) and a developer/administrator can communicate with the database server.
 *   The communication language is **SQL**.
-Queries are sent to the database, and results are returned.
-*   Contrasts this with tools like Airtable or Microsoft Access, which combine the database and the user interface.
-Most database servers are "faceless" and require separate tools or applications to interact with them.
+*   Contrast this with tools like Airtable or Microsoft Access, which combine the database and the user interface.
+Most database servers are "faceless" and require separate systems to act as GUI.

 ## Why Learn SQL?

-*   Reiterates its high popularity, citing the Stack Overflow survey where it's consistently in the top 3 alongside Javascript and HTML.
-*   Explains that while most developers don't write SQL full-time, it's one of the most popular *secondary* languages.
+*   SQL is widely used, according to the Stack Overflow survey it's consistently in the top 3 languages alongside Javascript and HTML.
+Most developers don't write SQL full-time, it's one of the most popular *secondary* languages.
-*   Argues that regardless of development area (web, mobile, data analysis, etc.), interacting with a database is common, making SQL essential.
+*   Regardless of development area (web, mobile, data analysis, etc.), interacting with a database is common, making SQL essential.
-*   Highlights its value even for non-developers (managers, analysts) who need to retrieve data independently.
+*   SQL is valuable even for non-developers (managers, analysts) who need to retrieve data independently.
-*   Notes that the basics are easy to learn, and the core set of commands needed for everyday development is small.
+*   The basics are easy to learn, and the core set of commands needed for everyday development is small.

 ## SQL Basics and Demonstration Setup